Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/types/introduction.rst

 Click this button if the network is animated (eg .
 Deformed by an armature, shape keys, or lattice).
 It can become very slow and is not necessary if the network's position and rotation are animated.
-(ie only object transformations).
+(i.e. only object transformations).

 .. _fluid-initialization:

 Volume Initialization Type
 --------------------------

-A common option amoung the different fluid types is *Volume Initialization*.
+A common option among the different fluid types is *Volume Initialization*.

 Volume
    The inside of the object is initialized as fluid all.
 This works only if the mesh is closed.